 Milwaukee School of Engineering

 MSOE specializes in engineering, business and nursing degrees.
-Its student body is small, allowing for students to benefit from high faculty to student ratios and individual attention.
+Its student body is small, allowing for students to benefit from low faculty to student ratios and individual attention.
 MSOE students can choose to enroll in Army, Air Force or Navy ROTC.
 They, like Concordia University students, travel to nearby Marquette University for training and coursework with the battalion of their choice.
 Students in any of MSOE's three ROTC programs may be eligible for up to full tuition coverage, and the school may provide additional funding on top of military scholarships to cover additional expenses.

 University of Wisconsin - Oshkosh